Rayan-RK/Rayan-Rk/README.md

 # Hi, I'm Rayan!

-### 💻 Computer Science Student | Aspiring Software Developer
+### 💻 Computer Science Student | Aspiring Full Stack Developer

-Currently pursuing a H B.Sc. in Computer Science at **The University of Ontario Institute of Technology**.
+Currently pursuing a HB.Sc. in Computer Science at **The University of Ontario Institute of Technology**.

 ---